 The Hong Kong University of Science and Technology has announced plans to build an online-based metaverse campus called Metahkust.

 Institutions are finding more features and applications for metaverse spaces, and are gradually integrating these technologies into their everyday processes.
 The University of Hong Kong announced its plan to create a joint metaverse that will integrate its two campus locations as one.
-Called Metahkust, the application will allow students of the institution in different latitudes to attend classes and events as if they were in the same campus.
+Called Metahkust, the application will allow students of the institution in different latitudes to attend classes and events as if they were on the same campus.

 The first event in which this metaverse-based system will be tested is the inauguration of the Guangzhou campus that the university will host next September.
 Pan Hui, professor of computer arts and media at the Guangzhou campus, stated: